Organisation-A/Campus-Transportation-Docs/docs/about.md

 - **Status** : The Map Card feature is fully implemented and operational, offering users a versatile and customizable mapping experience.

 ### Transport Schedule page
+The Transport Schedule Page provides users with comprehensive information about bus schedules, helping them plan their travel efficiently.
+Users get to see Types of Schedule,Bus Schedule Display and Interactive Features

+- **User benefit** : Provides clear and organized access to bus schedule information, aiding in effective trip planning.
+- **Dependecies** : We get the latest bus schedule from the wits website.
+- **Status** : The Transport Schedule Page is fully operational and provides users with essential bus schedule information
 ### Rentals Page
+The Rentals Page allows users to book a single vehicle from the available bus schedules, providing a convenient way to secure transportation for their travel needs.
+- **User benefit** : Provides clarity on available options and limits bookings to one vehicle, reducing the chances of overbooking.
+- **Dependecies** : An active internet connection is necessary for real-time updates and booking confirmations.
+- **Status** : The Rentals Page is fully functional and allows users to easily book vehicles from the available bus schedules.

 ### Logout Page
+The Logout Page provides users with a straightforward and secure way to end their session within the app.
+When users navigate to the logout page, they are presented with a confirmation message that asks if they are sure they want to log out.
+This prevents accidental logouts.

+- **User benefit** : Enhances security by providing a clear and deliberate logout process, minimizing the risk of unauthorized access,Gives users confidence that their session has been successfully terminated.
+- **Dependecies** : Requires integration with the authentication system to securely log users out.
+- **Status** : The Logout Page is fully implemented and operational, allowing users to log out of their accounts securely and efficiently.

 ## Tools
 - **Jira**: For planning.